sendbird/sendbird-platform-sdk-java/docs/ReportContentSubjectApi.md

 <a name="listReportsOnMessageById"></a>
 # **listReportsOnMessageById**
-> ListReportsOnMessageByIdResponse listReportsOnMessageById(channelType, channelUrl, messageId, apiToken, token, limit)
+> ListReportsOnMessageByIdResponse listReportsOnMessageById(apiToken, channelType, channelUrl, messageId, token, limit)

 List reports on a message